data-miner00/book/contents/web-dev/setting-up-react-with-typescript-esbuild.md

 The next step is to setup a testing framework as well as using Tailwind for styling.
 Setting up the testing framework with `@testing-framework/react` and Jest on my own is absolutely painful as the toolchains are convoluted and confusing for me that had always taken granted for the out-of-the-box and low-setup tests settings while using Create React App or Next.js.

 I had spent countless hours debugging the issues faced, installing and uninstalling packages and meddling round with tonnes of config files and fortunately able to make everything works.
-I think that setting up tests in this project deserves a seperate article on its own, so stay tuned.
+I think that setting up tests in this project deserves a separate article on its own, so stay tuned.

 ## References